-The Tomcat Mouse Snap Trap and the Tomcat Secure Kill Rat Trap, for instance, are designed to quickly control rodents.
-Snap traps are easy to use and inexpensive.
-The traps can be placed along base boards of walls or near rodent nests and baited with peanut butter.
+The Tomcat® Mouse Snap Trap and the Tomcat® Secure-Kill® Rat Trap, for instance, are designed to quickly control rodents.
+Snap traps are inexpensive and easy to use.
+These traps can be placed along base boards of walls or near rodent nests and baited with peanut butter.
 Keep the sharp cheddar for yourself; while rats and mice will eat almost anything, their affinity for cheese is more of a myth and it’s not the best mouse trap bait.
-Special bait gels like Tomcat Mouse Attractant Gel.
+Special bait gels like Tomcat® Mouse Attractant Gel.